Well, Hello Gorgeous Glamorgan Star.

 The Voice Of Our Community

-Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and activist.
-She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.
+Sue Vincent-Jones, blogging as Mrs SVJ, is a Barry born journalist, editor, and activist.
+She writes about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.